Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Conclusions

 Around $k \gtrsim 1/\delta \tfin$, an intermediate linear spectrum, $\OmGW \sim k$, may appear, extending until a steep slope just below the peak takes over, which leads to the formation of a bump around the peak.
-When we estimate the duration of the GW sourcing as the time scale for the production of non-linearities in the plasma for the benchmark phase transitions considered in this work, with $\alpha = 0.1$, such that $\delta \tfin/R_* \sim 10$, then the linear regime in $\OmGW$ is almost absent, and the GW spectrum soon develops the causal $k^3$ tail at frequencies below the peak.
-When $\delta \tfin/R_*$ becomes larger, the intermediate regime appears and it can develop between the peak and the causal tail.
-The bump around the peak is a characteristic sign of a GW spectrum sourced by sound waves, since this distinctive feature does not appear in the GW spectrum sourced by vortical turbulence.
-As long as the source duration is sufficiently large, $\delta \tfin/R_* \gg 1$, we find that the amplitude around the peak is well described by the approach of refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}.
+When we estimate the duration of the GW sourcing as the time scale for the production of non-linearities in the plasma, we find that, for the benchmark phase transitions considered in this work with $\alpha = 0.1$, $\delta \tfin/R_* \sim 10$.
+In this case, the linear regime in $\OmGW$ is almost absent, and the GW spectrum soon develops the causal $k^3$ tail at frequencies below the peak.
+When $\delta \tfin/R_*$ becomes larger, the intermediate linear regime extends between the peak and the causal tail.
+This bump is a characteristic sign of a GW spectrum sourced by sound waves, since this distinctive feature does not appear in the GW spectrum sourced by vortical turbulence \cite{RoperPol:2019wvy,Brandenburg:2021tmp,Kahniashvili:2020jgm,Brandenburg:2021bvg,RoperPol:2021xnd,RoperPol:2022iel,Auclair:2022jod}.
+A similar bump was previously found numerically for acoustic turbulence in Ref.~\cite{RoperPol:2019wvy} and confirmed in Ref.~\cite{Sharma:2023mao}.
+As long as the source duration is sufficiently large, $\delta \tfin/R_* \gg 1$, we find that the amplitude around the peak is well described by the approach of Refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}.

-Our results reconcile the predictions of the sound shell model with the numerical simulations of \cite{Jinno:2022mie}, where a a cubic dependence of the GW spectrum at low $k$ is also found.
-Furthermore, they are in agreement with the findings of Ref.~\cite{Marketal}, where numerical simulations are also performed, supporting the theoretical results of the sound shell model.
+Our results reconcile the predictions of the sound shell model with the numerical simulations of Ref.~\cite{Jinno:2022mie}, where a cubic dependence of the GW spectrum at low $k$ is also found.
+Furthermore, they are in agreement with the findings of Ref.~\cite{Sharma:2023mao}, where numerical simulations are also performed, supporting the theoretical results of the sound shell model.

 We have presented a theoretical description of the origin of the linear and quadratic growth with $\delta \tfin$ that can appear when GWs are sourced by a general stationary process as, in the sound shell model, by a stationary UETC of the velocity field given by \Eq{eq_EK_Eu_st}.